RainbowMiner/RainbowMiner/README.md

 #### Force mining to a pool's wallet

 To force mining to pool's wallets, you may add the wallet's currencies to field "FocusWallet".
-RainbowMiner will mine into the the focused pool/wallets, only.
+RainbowMiner will mine into the focused pool/wallets, only.

 Example: